bluehands/Versioning/README.md

 ## Changelog

+### Version 1.3.1

+- Fixed: building on a build server or after manually deleting the `obj` folder no longer causes an MSB4018 error (The "AssemblyInfo" task failed unexpectedly)

 ### Version 1.3

 - Improved: the generated `AssemblyVersionInfo.cs` is now located in the `obj` folder by default to avoid cluttering up the project folder